justcoded/wordpress-theme-framework/readme.txt

 == Changelog ==

+= Version 2.0 - 21 November 2017 =
+    * New: Namespaces refactored
+    * New: Package renamed
+    * New: Should be added as "mu-plugin"
-= Version 1.3.2 - 28 September 2017 =
+    * New: Now is a part of: https://github.com/justcoded/wordpress-starter = Version 1.3.2 - 28 September 2017 =
     * Bugfix: Hide Loadmore button after load last page, fix multiclick = Version 1.3.1 - 11 August 2017 =